Tuesday, April 29, 2025

 • d.) such conduct has the purpose, or effect, of creating an intimidating, hostile, or offensive working environment."

-Notice the Guide deals with implicit behavior, judgements as to motivation, judgements regarding reasonableness, determinations of purpose, etc. All dangerously subjective.
-The Guide elaborates that comments like "you look nice today" are all right, if not repeated frequently.
-(But what counts as "frequent" remains undefined.)
-The Guide also notes that remarks like: "you look nice today in that tight or short (article of clothing)" are generally inappropriate and "may be" sexual harassment."

-But, then again, maybe not.
+This might sound okay at first.
+But the Guide deals with implicit behavior, judgements as to motivation, and judgements about reasonableness, determinations of purpose, etc. All are dangerously subjective.
+The Guide does elaborate somewhat.
+Comments like "you look nice today" are all right, if not repeated frequently.
+But what counts as "frequent?"
+That remains undefined.
+The Guide also notes that remarks like: "you look nice today in that tight or short (article of clothing" are generally inappropriate and "may be" sexual harassment."
+Then again, maybe not.
 It all depends on context and interpretation.

-For example, how is it determined that a glance was motivated by lascivious interest?
-And, more generally, who decides what is "sexually offensive?" or "inappropriate" to begin with?
+And who does this interpretion For instance, who determine's that a glance was motivated by lascivious interest and using what criteria?
+And, more generally, who decides what is "sexually offensive" or "inappropriate" to begin with?
 In each and every instance it is the complainant, then the institution's equivalent of an Affirmative Action Officer.

 This Guide chillingly advises, "If the conduct persists, or the harassed person is afraid for any reason to confront the harasser ... the individual should bring the problem confidentially to the attention of the Affirmative Action Officer.
 This officer ...will immediately investigate any such allegations of sexual harassment in as confidential a manner as possible."